WonderlandEngine/wonderland-screenshot-testing/README.md

     // Width of the screenshot capture.
 Must match the image reference width.
     "width": 480,
     // Height of the screenshot capture.
-Must match the image reference width.
+Must match the image reference height.
     "height": 270,

     "scenarios": [